elliot-nelson/7tonshark/content/darksouls/index.md

 ---
 layout: layouts/base.njk
-#eleventyNavigation:
+eleventyNavigation:
-#  key: Dark Souls
+  key: Dark Souls
-#  order: 3
+  order: 4
 draft: true
 ---
 # Dark Souls

-This is my Dark Souls and Soulslikes appreciation page.
+A Dark Souls and Soulslikes appreciation page!

 I've always enjoyed video games, but Dark Souls and the genre that has sprung up around it scratches a particular gaming itch that really works for me.

-There are many definitions of what a Soulslike is, but this is what I look for personally when thinking about this genre.
+There are many definitions of what a Soulslike is, but below I've listed what I look for personally when thinking about this genre.

 ## Vibes